ignius299792458/strictly_rust/4. Advance Rust/4_Macros.md

 }
 ```

-## Procedural Macros
+# 2. `Procedural Macros`

-Procedural macros are more powerful than declarative macros.
-They operate on Rust's abstract syntax tree (AST) directly and can perform more complex transformations.
+`Procedural macros` are more powerful than declarative macros.
+They `operate on Rust's abstract syntax tree (AST) directly` and `can perform more complex transformations`.
 They're defined in their own crates with the `proc-macro` crate type.

-There are three types of procedural macros:
+There `are three types of procedural macros`:

 1. **Function-like macros**: Similar in usage to declarative macros
 2. **Derive macros**: Add functionality to structs and enums with `#[derive(MacroName)]`